BPRateiro/Multi-plataform-streaming-service/README.md

 # Contents

 The [dataset](userInformation.csv) contains 500 non-null observations of the 4 user features.

-You can find the complete exploratory data analysis (EDA) notebook [here](multi_plataform.ipynb).
+The complete exploratory data analysis (EDA) notebook can be found [here](multi_plataform.ipynb).

 I also used the same dataset to explore _Spark_ functionalities from reading and modifying the dataset to proposing a linear regression model.
 You can find this reference notebook [here](pyspark_exploration.ipynb).